 In the rapidly evolving landscape of electric vehicles (EVs), one question always comes to mind: how long do EV batteries last?

 Batteries are a critical component of an electric vehicle as they directly influence the vehicle's overall lifespan, cost-effectiveness, and environmental impact.
-This guide delves into the factors that impact the lifespan of EV batteries, examining advances in technology and providing top tips for EV battery maintenance.
+This guide delves into the factors that affect EV battery lifespan, examines technological advances, and provides top tips for EV battery maintenance.

 If you’re considering making the switch to an electric fleet, understanding the durability and performance of EV batteries is crucial.
 This will allow you to maximise the longevity of your vehicles, saving your business in the long run.